My Cart

 With Heritage Day on 24 September, we usually celebrate our culinary heritage during September.
 Braai is of course one of the much-loved ways of South African cooking and no wonder that heritage day is also affectionally referred to as Braai Day.

 Our theme this year is "Braai op 'n Stokkie".
-Guests to the Leopard's Leap Rotisserie Restaurant love the juicy meats from our Rotisol Spit and in essence that is just a giant version of the globally popular way of cooking meat on a stick.
+Guests to the Leopard's Leap Rotisserie Restaurant love the juicy meats from our Rotisol Spit and in essence that is just a giant version of the globally popular way of cooking meat on a stick, but we are not the only ones who like a sosatie of sorts, it is popular all over the world!

 One of the best known examples of meat on a skewer, might be the Turkish Doner kebab.
 Slices or meat are skewered onto this large roller that braais as it rotates.
-Turkey can be seen as the home of the kebab as they also have the Shish kebab and the chicken kebab called Sis tavuk or Shish taouk.
+Turkey can probably be seen as the home of the kebab as they also have the Shish kebab and the chicken kebab called Sis tavuk or Shish taouk.
+It is one of these Turkish-inspired Chicken Kebabs that Dawid from Lekker Weskus has prepared for us to enjoy as a summer's meal with a glass of our pretty pink Rosé!

 And in South Africa?
-You have not experienced a real braai if you have not enjoyed a curry lamb sosatie with a typical sweet and sour element as dried apricots and onions join the juicy pieces of lamb on the skewer.
+You have not experienced a real braai if you have not enjoyed a curry lamb sosatie with its typical sweet and sour combo of dried apricots and onions joining the juicy pieces of lamb on the skewer.
 Chef Christiaan's recipe is traditional and the tastiest you will ever get.
 Click here to try it at home or join us during September as these delicious treats are part of our Rotisserie lunch menu!

 Of course, we are not all about red meat and Chef Christiaan also shared a chicken thigh sosatie recipe.
 You can also try these saucy favourites as part of the Leopard's Leap lunch menu this month or try them at home.
 Click here.